mfreed7/xslt_polyfill/README.md

 Note that as of now, there are a few things that don't work perfectly:
  - The output of the transformation is assumed to be HTML in a few places.
    If the output is something else, like text or XML, things will likely break.
- - The `loadXmlUrlWithXsltWhenReady()` function will replace the contents of the *current* document (an `XHTML` document) with the transformed content.
+ - The `parseAndReplaceCurrentXMLDoc()` function will replace the contents of the *current* document (an `XHTML` document) with the transformed content.
    Because XHTML always renders in no-quirks mode, if the transformed (HTML) output content *doesn't* include a `<!DOCTYPE>`, then it ordinarily would